 - The facilitator(s) should circulate.
 Move around the room and listen in on each conversation.
 It is important that the facilitator allow each group to have some unobserved work time, as some participants are more likely to open up when the facilitator is not listening in.
 It is also important that no group be completely ignored, as they may get off track or mired down in details. - Facilitators should look for (and use) opportunities to push groups further.
 Try using opening questions like: - Do you think this plan is well aligned?
+Why or why not? - Do you think this plan is achievable?
 Why or why not? - What do you think this program's key stakeholders would think about this plan?